An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Motivation

-Figure~\ref{fig:why_liveness} presents examples of mapping CDFGs of applications onto a 2x2 PC-based CGRA.
-In particular, Figure~\ref{fig:why_liveness}.a shows a code snippet with divergent branches and its corresponding CDFG.
-BB0 handles the divergent branch control behavior according to the loaded value $x$, while Figure~\ref{fig:why_liveness}.b shows a mapping solution based on liveness analysis.
+Figure~\ref{fig:why_liveness} presents examples of mapping CDFGs of applications on a 2x2 PC-based CGRA, {where the right side illustrates the corresponding mapping solutions.
+Each column represents the instructions stored in the local instruction memory of a PE, and each shaded region groups the instructions belonging to the same basic block (BB), as defined in the IR shown on the left.} Figure~\ref{fig:why_liveness}.a shows a code snippet with divergent branches and its corresponding CDFG.
+BB0 handles the divergent branch control behavior according to the loaded value $x$.
 The loaded value $x$ is the live-out of BB0 and live-in for BB1 and BB2.
 To ensure correct execution, the consumer operations in BB1 and BB2 must be placed on PEs that can access the live-in value $x$—specifically, PE1 for BB1 and PE0 for BB2 in the example case.
 Additionally, the final results of these computations, used to produce the value of $y$, must be mapped to the same hardware resources to maintain consistency.
-This design eliminates the need for explicitly selecting $y$'s source, as represented by the $\phi$ function in BB3.
+This design eliminates the need to explicitly select the source of $y$, as represented by the $\phi$ function in BB3.
 BB3 always stores the live-in value from the exact physical location (PE0 in the example), regardless of the execution path.
 Figure~\ref{fig:why_liveness}.d further shows the mapping solution for a nested loop shown in Figure~\ref{fig:why_liveness}.c, where the branch operations determine the control direction during runtime.
 The examples demonstrate that CDFG mapping can be decoupled into DFG-level compilation, provided inter-block dependencies are resolved using liveness analysis.
 With CFG constraints respected, each DFG can be compiled individually, as intra-block values do not affect the scheduling of other blocks.